dftd4/tad-dftd4/README.md

 Implementation of the DFT-D4 dispersion model in PyTorch.
 This module allows to process a single structure or a batch of structures for the calculation of atom-resolved dispersion energies.

-If you use this software, please cite the following publication
+If you use this software, please cite the following publication:

 - M. Friede, C. Hölzer, S. Ehlert, S. Grimme, *J. Chem.
 Phys.*, **2024**, *161*, 062501.
 DOI: [10.1063/5.0216715](https://doi.org/10.1063/5.0216715)